yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 More generally, when considering all 25 states for which my model predicted a percentage of the popular vote,

 ## Hypotheses
+**My hypotheses for the model's errors can be sorted into two distinct categories**: hypotheses about the model components that I used, and hypotheses about potential components that I omitted from the model.

+I will first address the two model components that were used in the model: the economic data (changes in the state-level gross income, as tabulated by the U.S. BEA), and the polling averages (data from FiveThirtyEight).
+As mentioned in developing the model, these two sources of data had a R-squared value of more than `0.85`, which reflects a high explanatory value for understanding the fluctuations in state-level outcomes for elections between 1972 and 2016, inclusive.
+However, there are a few potential issues with these two independent variables, some of which I explained when introducing the model.
+They are:

+- **Unavailability of more recent economic data for 2020.**
+- **Continuing unreliability of polls in measuring the level of support for Trump, specifically.**
+- **

+Obviously, there are many other variables - beyond the economy and polling averages - that partially explain the state-level election outcomes.

 ## Proposed Hypothesis Tests